 Note: The Scrum Alliance has allowed virtual classes taught by CSTs as we all deal with the Covid-19 situation.
 While we are located in Farmington Hills our upcoming CSPO workshops are now virtual workshops.

 Our December Certified Scrum Product Owner class with Bob Sarni will be Thursday and Friday, December 14-15.
-You are still eligible to get certified after 2 days of virtual/online training with Chet.
+You are still eligible to get certified after 2 days of virtual/online training with Bob.
 The regular course fee is $995/student, but early enrollment, prior to December 8 is $695/student.
 The CSPO credential is included in the course fee, as well as a two year membership with the Scrum Alliance.

-Our November public Certified Scrum Product Owner class with Chet Hendrickson will be Wednesday and Thursday, November 10-11.
-You are still eligible to get certified after 2 days of virtual/online training with Chet.
-The regular course fee is $995/student, but early enrollment, prior to October 27, is $695/student.
+Our January Certified Scrum Product Owner class with Steve Spearman will be Thursday and Friday, January 25-26.
+You are still eligible to get certified after 2 days of virtual/online training with Steve.
+The regular course fee is $995/student, but early enrollment, prior to January 23 is $695/student.
 The CSPO credential is included in the course fee, as well as a two year membership with the Scrum Alliance.

 Let us all hope we can return to in-person workshops and that all of our friends and family remain healthy.

 If you want a CSPO workshop prior to one that is listed call or email us.
 We often have private workshops that clients may let you join in on.
 We also have the ability to schedule CSPO training based upon demand.

 Once you have earned the CSPO credential deepen your Product Owner knowledge by joining our Advanced Certified Scrum Product Owner workshop.

 Private CSPO classes for groups or companies are available upon request.
 Your training can take place at our location in Farmington Hills, 20 miles outside of Detroit, virtually, or onsite at your office anywhere throughout the United States.
 Call 248-489-0408 for details.